 5.4 Action 4.
-Establish an incidental trip limit allowance for the golden tilefish longline component once the longline quota is caught.
+Modify recreational accountability measures for golden tilefish.

-- Public comments provided to AP members: - incidental allowance for the LL sector is not acceptable - LL fishermen would like consideration of a bycatch allowance - After LL fishing is over, there is bycatch of golden tilefish and a bycatch allowance would reduce unnecessary mortality and allow for the fish to enter the market - Some vessels with LL endorsements continue to fish for yellow-edge grouper after the golden tilefish LL quota is caught.
-Also target sharks and wreckfish. - Consider a hook and line endorsement to allow vessels that use longline to be allowed to retain golden tilefish after the LL quota is harvested - Consider subtracting the bycatch allowance from the following year's LL quota - Consider possible regional inequality in access (NC vs. FL)
+The Snapper Grouper AP met in April 2022 and provided the following comments: after LL fishing is over, there is bycatch of golden tilefish and a bycatch allowance would reduce unnecessary mortality and allow for the fish to enter the market; some vessels with LL endorsements continue to fish for yellow-edge grouper and also target sharks and wreckfish after the golden tilefish LL quota is caught; consider a hook and line endorsement to allow vessels that use longline to be allowed to retain golden tilefish after the LL quota is harvested; and consider possible regional inequality in access (NC vs. FL).